tgrava/tgrava.github.io/_pages/about.md

 What thou seekest is already laid bare.\
 Go thou and find it anew.

-If you get it, welcome.
-If you don't, welcome.

 [Explore my projects](/portfolio) • [Read my blog](/blog) • [Get in touch](mailto:thomas.grava@uclouvain.be)